Rape Survivor Has the Right to Terminate Pregnancy to Protect Her Mental Health: Uttarakhand HC

 A rape survivor has the right to terminate her unwanted pregnancy, especially when it endangers her mental health, the Uttarakhand High Court ruled last Friday.

-The petitioner, Ms. X, a 16-year-old woman, approached the court through her father seeking permission to terminate her pregnancy.
-The dilemma here is that Ms. X is 28-weeks’ pregnant and a medical board constituted under the orders of the court had stated that aborting a pregnancy at such an advanced stage could pose a “substantial risk to the life” of Ms. X.
+The petitioner, Ms. X, the 16-year-old survivor, approached the court through her father, seeking permission to terminate her pregnancy.
+The dilemma here is that Ms. X is 28-weeks pregnant and a medical board constituted under the orders of the court had stated that aborting a pregnancy at such an advanced stage could pose a “substantial risk to the life” of Ms. X.

 Moreover, her pregnancy had also proceeded beyond the 24 weeks that is the new upper limit for abortion in India under the Medical Termination of Pregnancy (Amendment) Act, 2021.
 Earlier, the limit was set at 20 weeks under the Medical Termination of Pregnancy Act, 1971.